 The chimney stack is the part of the chimney that sticks up above the roof.
-Therefore, a quote for chimney removal does not normally include removing the chimney breast or the hearth (if you do wish to remove the entire chimney the costs would be considerably higher).
+Therefore, a quote for chimney removal does not normally include removing a chimney breast or the hearth (if you do wish to remove the entire chimney, the costs would be considerably higher).

 Here are a few average costs for removing a chimney stack, not including the time it takes to erect the scaffolding:

 Second-hand Victorian bricks can be worth as much as 50p each, so you can potentially save a lot of money if you sell them on.
 If you have leadwork around the chimney, this can also be weighed in at a metal recycling yard for cash, effectively reducing the overall cost.

 There may be some cases when half of your chimney is in bad condition, but the other half may be salvaged.
 In this case, it would make sense to have a professional only remove the damaged part.
 This can cost between £400-£700.

 If you enjoy the aesthetic of your chimney but want to get rid of any potential issues or leakages, then a partial chimney removal is perfect.
 It’ll only involve removing the top of the chimney and patching up the rest of the roof, taking around a day to complete.

 While you’re getting your chimney stack removed and have a scaffold erected, it makes sense to get any other roofing work you need seeing to.
 This could include replacing broken roof tiles for between £75-£300 or replacing any leadwork for around £700.

 You should at least get the roof inspected and checked for any damages or problems by a professional during the job.
 You can also get your entire roof cleaned for around £600 on a two-storey semi-detached house, or get someone to clean off roof moss for £400.